ChrisCooper/coopernetics/_drafts/qcumber-queens-course-catalogue-retrospective.md

 published: true
 main_square_image_url: /static/images/posts/qcumber/logo.png
 main_square_image_alt: "Qcumber logo"
+is_featured: true
 ---

-Qcumber is a simple, accessible course catalog for Queen’s University students.
-Creating its original incarnation and sharing it was a wonderful experience, but since I've been out of Queen’s for more than 18 months, this post will help me relinquish it to future students (especially those who are continuing to maintain and improve it).
+[Qcumber](http://qcumber.ca) is a simple, accessible course catalog for Queen’s University students.
+Creating its original incarnation and [sharing](https://github.com/ChrisCooper/QcumberD) it was a wonderful experience, but since I've been out of Queen’s for more than 18 months, this post will help me relinquish it to future students (especially those who are continuing to maintain and improve it).

-The impact and progress made with the site has been exciting to witness; it has grown to involve eight direct contributors, and recently surpassed the 1,000,000 pageview mark!
+The impact and progress made with the site has been exciting to witness; it has grown to involve eight direct contributors, and recently surpassed 1,000,000 pageviews!
 Qcumber was the first complete website I ever developed, and I regard it as a great success in utility and personal learning.
-Its current state is the result of many people's work, so I encourage you to read the acknowledgements section. :)
+Its current state is the culmination of many people's work, so I encourage you to read the acknowledgements section. :)

 {% include captioned_image.html src="/static/images/posts/qcumber/home.png" caption="Qcumber's homepage at the time of this post" cls="inline-padded" %}